apitestbase/apitestbase.github.io/_docs/en/mq-test-step.md

 permalink: /docs/en/mq-test-step
 key: docs-mq-test-step
 ---
-MQ test step is normally used in combination with other test steps to create automated test cases.
-However, you can also use it to manually operate on an MQ queue or topic.
+MQ request is used to operate on an IBM MQ queue or topic.

-Actions available in the MQ test step: **Enqueue, Dequeue, Publish, Clear Queue, Check Queue Depth**.
+Actions available: **Enqueue, Dequeue, Publish, Clear Queue, Check Queue Depth**.

 ## Endpoint Details
-To operate on an MQ queue or topic, some parameters are needed for API Test Base to connect to the queue manager.
+To operate on an IBM MQ queue or topic, some endpoint parameters are needed for API Test Base to connect to the queue manager.

 ![Endpoint Details](../../screenshots/mq/endpoint-details.png)